KarlGW/azfunc/README.md

 * `ctx.Binding("<binding-name>")` - Provides access to the binding by name.
 If the binding it hasn't been provided together with the function at registration, it will created as a `*bindings.Generic` (will work as long as a binding with that same name is defined in the functions `function.json`).

-#### Error handling
+### Error handling

 The functions provided to the `FunctionApp` returns an error.

-As an example: A function is triggered and run, and encounters an error for one of it's calls.
+As an example: A function is triggered and run and encounters an error for one of it's calls.
 This error is deemed to be fatal and the function cannot carry on further.
 Thus we return the error.
 ```go
 func run(ctx *azfunc.Context, trigger *triggers.Queue) error {
     if err := someFunc(); err != nil {